-Sounding the Aga Khan Garden: An Introduction
+Sounding the Aga Khan Garden: overview

 The Aga Khan Garden is a multisensory garden... not only of flora, fauna, and architecture, perceived visually, but also a garden of sounds - natural and human - perceived aurally.
 You naturally experience the intertwined lightscape and soundscape as you walk through - the flow of water, the calls of birds and insects, the creaking of trees, the conversations of others - coupled also with fragrances and textures, through olfactory and tactile senses.

 In Augmented Reality (AR) mode, Sounding the Garden provides an additional aural dimension, adding layers of music, bird calls, poetry, and narration.
 Through your mobile computing device (phone or tablet) you can hear an augmented reality - a new soundscape, comprised of music, speech, and birdsong -- superimposed on the garden, through the frame of a famous mystical poem, Farid al-Din Attar’s “Language of the Birds” (Mantiq al-Tayr).
 As you stroll through the garden you will hear different sounds through your phone or tablet, varying with your current position, time of day, day of the week, and month of the year, whose sources are virtual.
 Such sound is known as “acousmatic” - it is not directly coupled with your physical environment, and its “sources” are hidden from view.

 We suggest using earbuds or headphones for optimal effect.
 With reduced volume you can hear a mix of virtual and real sounds.
 You may wish to view your mobile computing screen, where you’ll find additional controls, as well as visual information: a map, texts, descriptions, images.
 Or you can put your phone or tablet away - in your pocket or bag - and simply enjoy the hidden aural world they invisibly bring you.